deadlysyn/blog/_posts/2018-02-24-node-on-pws.md

 # Setup

 Not having migrated from one PaaS to another before, I wasn't entirely sure what obstacles I would encounter.
-The good news is, it wasy fairly painless.
+The good news is, it was fairly painless.
 Following 12-factor principles from the start meant no application refactoring was required, and configuration was easily passed around through the environment.

 The first thing different I did need was a [deployment manifest](https://docs.run.pivotal.io/devguide/deploy-apps/manifest.html).
-This is a [YAML](https://en.wikipedia.org/wiki/YAML) configuration, typicaly named _manifest.yml_, allowing you to control almost every aspect of your applocation's deployment.
+This is a [YAML](https://en.wikipedia.org/wiki/YAML) configuration, typically named _manifest.yml_, allowing you to control almost every aspect of your application's deployment.
 While something extra to keep track of, this is similar to other PaaS-specific metadata like Heroku's _Procfile_.

 It's best to start small, then iterate to add parameters as needed...
 To get started, I just grabbed the skeleton from [the tutorial app's repo](https://github.com/cloudfoundry-samples/cf-sample-app-spring) and adjusted a couple parameters: